wantafanta/purple/README.md

+Scipts to setup environments for Red/Blue teams.

-Install Ubuntu 18.10 in VMWare Workstation, then run one of the scripts.
+Only tested on Ubuntu 18.10 in VMWare Workstation.

 `
 sudo bash redteam.sh
 `

 Press enter a few times, choose yes and click next, next etc

+All tools where possible run in a virtual environment using pipenv.

 Tools
 * BeEF
 * bettercap
+  * ui
 * BloodHound
   * neo4j
   * Aclpwn